arjun-bhaidkar/currency-convertor-desktop-app/README.md

 Currency convertor is a desktop made using react js and electron js

 ## LIVE DEMO(WEB APP): "https://currency-convertor-react.web.app"
+## LIVE DEMO(DESKTOP APP):

+Step 1: Clone this repository on desktop

+step 2: Run command "npm install" which will install all dependencies

+step 3: Run command "npm run make" which will make a out folder

+step 4: Go to out/make/*.exe in the same directory

 ## TECHNOLOGIES USED: